-You don't want your relationship to fall into a rut.
-To make him worry about losing you, be unpredictable and spontaneous every once and a while can be fun for you and your partner to experience new things together.
+Being unpredictable and spontaneous every once and a while can be fun for you and your partner to experience new things together.
 When he gets home from work, take him out to his favorite restaurant.
 Instead of the predictable weekend activities, do something unusual and fun.
 Surprise him with his favorite drinks in the fridge, or suggest a trip that you would both enjoy.

 Honesty is a must for any good relationship.
-If you want him to worry about losing you, be completely open about your feelings.
+If you want to foster healthy communication, be open about your feelings.
 Honesty isn't simply not lying.
 It's speaking up when something is wrong.
 It's telling him when you're feeling insecure and why.
 It's letting him know everything about your life and your life together.
-If you embrace yourself with confidence, it will show him that you're worth valuing.
-Don't worry if you struggle with self-confidence-try these tips to start.

 Have Good Communication

 Good communication is also important for a healthy relationship.
 Communicate with your partner often and productively.
 Even when something seems small, keep the lines of communication open.
 Not talking about issues can often lead to larger arguments in the future.

 Be prepared to compromise.
 Try not to worry about who is right or gets their way, but rather what is best for both of you and the relationship as a whole.
 By working as a team through conflict, you can instill trust in your relationship.
 Though it may not always be easy to find common ground, it can be incredibly rewarding.

 Cultivate Positive Qualities